Program Requirements By Year

 - By the end of the second year, students should have chosen the areas in which they will take their comprehensive exams and the faculty who will examine them in each area.
 (Demography students must take the demography exam at the end of their first year; they will therefore only take two additional areas for their Sociology comprehensive exam.)

 - Students must complete their comprehensive exams by January of their third year (the second of three exam periods authorized by the Graduate School).
-Each student is responsible for submitting a “contract” specifying the examination areas, examiners, and reading list well in advance of the examination.
+Each student is responsible for submitting a “contract” specifying the examination areas, examiners, and reading list two weeks before the examination.
 (To be certain that one’s set of areas is acceptable, it is a good idea to check with the DGS as early as possible.)

 - Students must complete their second qualifying paper by the end of their third year, and have it accepted by their first and second reader.